Key takeaways

 CA led processes

-Monthly bookkeeping, reconciliations, and year end closes run with maker checker.
-Each step creates an audit ready trail, and the CA team coordinates with statutory auditors so evidence is complete and tidy.
+Monthly bookkeeping, reconciliations, and year end closes run with maker‑checker workflows.
+Each step creates an audit ready trail.
+The CA team coordinates with statutory auditors so evidence is complete and organised.

 Secure dashboard